-Do you have a passion for the financial markets and are considering a career as an investment banker?
+Do you have a passion for the financial markets or payday loan markets and are considering a career in investment banking?
 Find below the different stages you have to go through in your investment banking career path.

 Analyst or grunts

 This is the lowest position in the investment banking industry.
 They are usually straight out of undergraduate school and will join the career for a minimum of 2 years in the position as they learn the job.
 It is the analyst’s job to do the work that the senior members would not want to do including presentations, analysis, and administration.

 They handle the work of preparing presentations used by the most senior members for meetings.
 This work can be extremely frustrating and mundane and has most analysts questioning whether they really want to join the career.

 They also play the role of analysis.
 These include data entry, evaluations and interviews and require a lot of patience, critical thinking, and attention to detail.

 Administrative work is part of their day to day roles.
 They schedule meetings, make travel arrangements, and organize working groups to make sure that everyone is doing what they’re supposed to be doing.

 Associates are usually straight from MBA programs or the analysts who have served for 2 years and in some cases 3 years depending on the company.
 The associate position lasts for approximately three and a half years although different banks have different timelines, some going up to 7 years.
 After the period elapses, most associates move to the VP position.
 Associates perform the same roles as analysts, but they have the added functions of acting as a liaison between the junior and senior bankers and may also deal with clients directly.

 The associates are also in charge of making sure that the analysts are doing the work they’re supposed to be thus a supervisory role.